- Meet the President

 Meet Our President, Mike Parks

 Michael M. Parks has served as president of The Dayton Foundation since 2002.
 As president, he works to help people and organizations help others in the Dayton Region and beyond.
 He has elevated the Foundation’s role in fostering community collaborations and leadership initiatives, developed new, first-in-the-nation services for donors and not-for-profit organizations, and become a resource on philanthropy and the nonprofit community regionally and nationally.
 Founded in 1921, The Dayton Foundation is one of the first community foundations in the nation and today is among the top 5% of over 800 such foundations.
-Under Mike Parks’ leadership, the Foundation now has more than 4,000 charitable funds, more than tripled its assets - from $214 million in 2002 to $771 million today - and has awarded from Foundation funds more than 382,000 grants totaling over $1 billion.
+Under Mike Parks’ leadership, the Foundation now has more than 4,000 charitable funds, increased assets from $214 million in 2002 to more than $1 billion today and has exceeded since inception more than 425,000 grants awarded totaling $1.16 billion since inception.

 Get to know The Dayton Foundation’s staff and how we can help you help others.
 Visit our Who Here Can Help You page.